OfficeDev/msteams-docs.pt-BR/msteams-platform/concepts/build-and-test/share-to-teams.md

     </div>
     ```

-1. Se sua página renderizar dinamicamente o conteúdo, você poderá usar o método para forçar o botão Compartilhar a renderizar no `shareToMicrosoftTeams.renderButtons()` local apropriado no pipeline.
+1. Se sua página renderizar dinamicamente o conteúdo, você poderá usar o método para forçar `shareToMicrosoftTeams.renderButtons()` **o Compartilhamento** a renderizar no local apropriado no pipeline.

 ## <a name="craft-your-website-preview"></a>Criar a visualização do site